in0x/Bing-me-a-Wallpaper/README.md

   2. Reads the image path from dir.txt into a variable
   3. Sets that path to your desktop image via applescript

+The images are also archived in your images directory.

 ###Using cron
 If you dont know how to set cronjobs you can use setCronJob.sh, which explain the syntax and then opens the appropriate file for you.